inventivtools/inventiv-critic-ios/README.md

 ![Critic iOS app info as view in the web portal](https://assets.inventiv.io/github/inventiv-critic-ios/critic-ios-app-info.png)
 ![Critic iOS device info as view in the web portal](https://assets.inventiv.io/github/inventiv-critic-ios/critic-ios-device-info.png)

+## Library Development

+The following steps are only necessary if you plan to contribute to this library.
+You do not need to do these steps if you simply wish to use Critic in your app.

+### Setup

+1. Clone this repository.
+2. Open the workspace in XCode.
+3. Update the `Example` project's `Podfile` to reference the local repository instead of a specific version of the Critic Cocoapod.
+4. Validate everything works in your simulator.

+### Releasing a New Cocoapod Version

+1. Update the version in `Critic.podspec`.
+2. Create a new tag for your changes, and push it up to GitHub.
+3. Run `bundle exec pod trunk push Critic.podspec`
+4. Wait several minutes for the updated version to become available.

 ## License

 This library is released under the MIT License.